EpicWealthJourney/skills-github-pages/_posts/2024-12-06-myjourney.md

 there was no way to proceed in the career I'd worked so hard to obtain mastery in.
 I spoke to my managers at the dealership for which I worked and asked them if they could please send me more jobs which would allow for less heavy lifting, pulling, or twisting.
 It was here I realized, if I wanted it my way I was on a fools errand.

 They gave me lip service but the business needs what it needs.
 There was little to no change in workload.
-Maybe they didn't believe that I was in pain despite the fact I'd been trying muscle relaxants, prescribed to me by the neurosurgeon, to relieve the pain.
+Maybe they didn't believe that I was in pain despite the fact I'd been trying muscle relaxants at night, prescribed to me by the neurosurgeon, to relieve the pain.
 I soon had to stop them because they would still be affecting me at work!
 "I can't drive customer cars like this!"
 I thought...

 As the reality began to sink in deeper and deeper into my thick stubbourn skull, "I can't do this for much longer" I came up with a plan.
 I would go ahead and get a degree in engineering!
 I could at least